tthtlc/quest4science/_posts/2025-10-12-43-the-weirdest-element-youve-never.md

 <!-- Image Description: A stylized digital illustration showing a dark, lustrous sample of astatine glowing faintly with a radioactive symbol overlay, accompanied by a periodic table highlighting element 85 in the halogen group.
 The background subtly features a laboratory setting with nuclear research equipment. -->

-### The Weirdest Element You’ve Never Heard Of: Astatine

 *By Peter Teoh, Science Writer*

 **Introduction**